Skip to Content

 Personally, having the above ingredients in my kitchen is very advantageous, as I make a variety of dishes and use most of the items on the list regularly.

-Whether or not buying a bunch of herbs, spices, etc. before you know what you are going to make for the week it is workable for you depends on your own personal preference.
+Whether or not buying a bunch of herbs, spices, etc., before you know what you are going to make for the week is workable for you depends on your own personal preference.

 Of course, the more you cook and the more varied your recipes, the more you will use, and the more you will need.

-If you plan your meals ahead for the week, you will be prepared with whatever else you might need that you wouldn’t even normally keep in your passover pantry.
+If you plan your meals ahead for the week, you will be prepared with whatever else you might need that you wouldn’t even normally keep in your Passover pantry.

-If you do decide to keep them over from year to year, I would only do so if they can be sealed well (or better yet, stored in the freezer), because not only can weather have an affect on some of the spices and on the chicken consommé powder, but you will be surprised to know just how clever moths are at getting into sealed bags and how hot red pepper powder can attract little black bugs – YUCK!.
+If you do decide to keep them over from year to year, I would only do so if they can be sealed well (or better yet, stored in the freezer), because not only can weather have an effect on some of the spices and on the chicken consommé powder, but you will be surprised to know just how clever moths are at getting into sealed bags and how hot red pepper powder can attract little black bugs – YUCK!

 Can I make Chinese food on Passover?

-The little history of Kosher Chinese Food
+The little history of kosher Chinese-American Food

 It is well known that Jews (especially those with ties to New York) love Chinese food.
-You can find at least one and, more often than not, several kosher Chinese restaurants in predominately Jewish neighborhoods.
+You can find at least one and, more often than not, several kosher Chinese restaurants in predominantly Jewish neighborhoods.
 In the town of Cedarhurst, New York, for example, there are two within a couple of blocks – both excellent…and don’t even get me started on Brooklyn.

 Jews as a group were probably first introduced to Chinese food in the Lower East Side of Manhattan, where immigrants of various cultures settled in their own neighborhoods in the late 1800s and early 1900s.

-By the early 1900s, approximately one million Jews from Eastern Europe and half a million Italians from Southern Italy shared the Lower East Side of Manhattan with only approximately 7,000 Cantonese Chinese, most of who had moved from California.
+By the early 1900s, approximately one million Jews from Eastern Europe and half a million Italians from Southern Italy shared the Lower East Side of Manhattan with only approximately 7,000 Cantonese Chinese, most of whom had moved from California.

 Due to anti-Chinese laws and acts, which prevented them from competing with whites, many Chinese opened restaurants.

-The majority Jewish immigrants at that time were observant in their religion and ate only kosher food when they arrived in New York.
-But, over time, many assimilated and their children, who were less interested in keeping “the old ways” and more interested in other cultural experiences, even more so.
+The majority of Jewish immigrants at that time were observant in their religion and ate only kosher food when they arrived in New York.
+But, over time, many assimilated, and their children, who were less interested in keeping “the old ways” and more interested in other cultural experiences, even more so.

-Some continued keeping kosher at home, while allowing themselves to stray while out.
-Sunday was a favorite time for eating out and Chinese food was not only reasonably priced, but their restaurants were open on Sundays.
+Some continued keeping kosher at home while allowing themselves to stray while out.
+Sunday was a favorite time for eating out, and Chinese food was not only reasonably priced, but their restaurants were open on Sundays.

-Not only that, but Chinese food didn’t use milk and while excuses may be made for eating non-kosher meat outside of the home, there was still the forbidden mixing of meat and milk to consider.
+Not only that, but Chinese food didn’t use milk, and while excuses may be made for eating non-kosher meat outside of the home, there was still the forbidden mixing of meat and milk to consider.

 Having been raised with what is forbidden, these Jews seemed to feel that if they couldn’t tell it was non-kosher, it wasn’t that bad (or wasn’t repulsive), even if it contained pork or non-kosher seafood.
 The attitude seemed to be, if I can’t see it, it won’t kill me.